-Our academic misconduct lawyers at Randall & Stump, PLLC represent students facing disciplinary hearings for criminal offenses and code of conduct violations.
+Our academic misconduct lawyers at Randall & Stump, Criminal Defense Attorneys represent students facing disciplinary hearings for criminal offenses and code of conduct violations.
 Some of the most common accusations we defend against include:

 It is important you understand that a school’s disciplinary process is separate from a criminal case.
 A prosecutor may choose not to pursue charges, or you may be acquitted of a crime.
 That does not mean you won’t face disciplinary measures at school.